ryanhartkopf/sample_app/README.md

 ## Todo
 * Store and manage AMI image IDs in a way that allows changes to be rolled back easily
-* Testing of AMI images before deployment
+* Testing of AMI images before deployment using [Goss](https://github.com/aelsabbahy/goss)
-* Immutable MongoDB instances backed by mutable EBS volumes containing application state
+* Immutable Mongo replset
 * Automatic cleanup of AMIs (these can get quite expensive)
 * Jenkinsfile integration for Pipeline